-- 6.1.45A.(1) This section applies to a development control plan made under the repealed Act that includes a process- - (a) for making and approving plans (however named) with which development must comply in addition to, or instead of, the planning scheme; or - (b) that provides for appeals against a decision under the plan. - (2) To the extent the development control plan provides for the matters mentioned in subsection (1)- - (a) the development control plan is, and always has been, valid; and - (b) development under the development control plan must comply with the plans in the way stated in the development control plan. - (3) If the development control plan is changed after the commencement of this section in a way that, if this Act had not commenced, would have given rise to a claim for compensation under the repealed Act, the compensation may be claimed as if this Act had not commenced.
+- (a) for making and approving plans (however named) with which development must comply in addition to, or instead of, the planning scheme; or - (b) that provides for appeals against a decision under the plan. - (2) To the extent the development control plan provides for the matters mentioned in subsection (1)- - (a) the development control plan is, and always has been, valid; and - (b) development under the development control plan must comply with the plans in the way stated in the development control plan. - (3) If the development control plan is changed after the commencement of this section in a way that, if this Act had not commenced, would have given rise to a claim for compensation under the repealed Act, the compensation may be claimed as if this Act had not commenced. - (4) Subsection (2) applies even if the process mentioned in subsection (1)(a) is inconsistent with chapter 3 or schedule 1.177 - (5) A transitional planning scheme that includes the development control plan may be amended under- - (a) the provisions of this Act relating to the process for amending a planning scheme;178 or - (b) a process mentioned in subsection (1). - (6) If the development control plan is amended under subsection (5)(a), subsections (2) and (3) continue to apply to the plan.